dij0s/PETAL/thesis/bachelor_thesis.typ

 The first step is to understand the problem that is solved.
 Energy planning typically involves:
 - Identifying available energy resources#footnote("The resources and needs are assessed within the geographical boundaries of the municipality, only."), infrastructure and untapped potential.
 - Characterizing the needs.
-- Assessing different measures and their impacts ; sobriety (reducing energy consumption), efficiency (more efficient technologies) and production of renewable energy sources.
+- Assessing different measures and their impacts; sobriety (reducing energy consumption), efficiency (more efficient technologies) and production of renewable energy sources.

 Hence, assisting users in energy planning requires a solution that can gather relevant data sources, analyze and present the current energy landscape of the municipality and provide actionable recommendations tailored to the context of the municipality while ensuring compliance with the legislation and guidelines it is subject to.